jayvan/tempest-watch/README.md

 Collaborations are great too, if you are thinking of making a tool that interacts with Tempest Tracker (e.g. an AutoHotkey macro), and need a new API or feature open an issue and I'll get it added.

 ## API
+Until we know exactly how tempests work, expect there to be some changes to the API including the routes and the return formats.
+If you are working on tools that integrate with tempest-watch just be aware these are subject to change until a few days after the awakening has released!

 #### Vote
 __POST: http://poetempest.com/api/vote__